• Skip to primary navigation

 FAQs:

-Dry chow fun means stir fry rice noodles without extra sauce.
+Dry chow fun means stir fry rice noodles without extra slurry sauce.
+This beef chow fun recipe is a dry style one.

 What kind of noodles do you use in beef chow fun?